famoser/FexCompiler/README.md

 # FexCompiler

-This projects compiles .fex files to .pdf files.
-It first convertes the .fex format to .tex, and then calls a .tex compiler to create the pdf.
-You can find the specifications of the .fex language down below.
+The FexCompiler can process .fex files to create a printable .pdf.

-## Fex
+# Fex

-This language was created specifically for the easy & fast creation of summaries in a text editor, and then convert it to a printable format.
+Fex was created specifically for fast creation of summaries in a text editor.
-The language has no control caracters, and builds the .tex mainly from tabs & spaces.

-Following are the currently supported caracters:
- - The Tab caracter creates a new chapter.
-The first line of the new chapter is its title
- - You can create lists with either `-` or numbers in the format `1:`
- - You can create bold text with appendending a `:` at the end (example: `Diffusion:`)
+Its very simple:
+Write each topic on its own line, and use tabs to differentiate chapters.
+You may also use the structure "keyword: content" if you don't want to create a new line for a few words.

 ## Example Fex